 - The designing software can be used for creating technical drawings and other illustrations, for this you can take the help of a technical designer too.

-- To write proper specifications, you must have a good understanding of the quality and cost, the target market and company
+- To write a killer product spec sheets, you must have a good understanding of the quality and cost, the target market and company

 - A specialized professional with having competence in pattern and pattern making can be beneficial with grading specifications and measurements